davidruegamer/pymgcv/README.md

 ## Goal

-The ulterior goal would be to have a clone of mgcv in Python with little overhead.
+The ultimate goal is to create a clone of mgcv in Python with minimal overhead.
-At least for me, the currently available alternatives in Python are not sufficient.
+At least for me, the currently available alternatives in Python are insufficient.

 ## Features